Ten Steps to Healthy Friendship Confrontations & Book Giveaway

 1From Friendship Interrupted, (c) 2008, by Judy Dippel & Debra Whiting Alexander, Ph.D., Used by Permission.

 Friendship Interrupted celebrates women’s friendships without shying away from the nitty gritty problems that can affect those relationships.
 The book offers practical solutions, combined with spiritual principles and sensitivity for women who are dealing with issues like loss, envy and competition, danger, betrayal, and differences that may emerge in any friendship relationship.
-You can find out more about Judy and her book, which is also available on kindle, at Judy’s website.

 Book Giveaway